rdiez/Tools/Unpack/README.txt

-unpack.sh version 1.03
+unpack.sh version 1.05
 Copyright (c) 2019 R. Diez - Licensed under the GNU AGPLv3

 Overview:

-This script unpacks an archive (zip, tarball, etc) into a subdirectory inside the current directory, taking care that:
+This script unpacks an archive (zip, tarball, ISO image, etc.) into a subdirectory inside the current directory (or the given destination directory), taking care that:
 1) The current directory does not get littered with many unpacked files.
 2) No existing subdirectory is accidentaly overwritten.
 3) The new subdirectory has a reasonable name, and that name